DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

    .. fillintheblank:: fib_conditions

-      What value is returned? |blank|
+      What value is returned?

       - :^4$: Correct.
+        :.*: Sorry, no. What is happening in the else block?
         :^7$: No, because the variable a is always modified in this program.
         :^99$: No. Since a is greater than b, the code on line 6 is never executed.
-        :.*: Sorry, no. What is happening in the else block?

    Write a program that accumulates the sum of the numbers 1 - 10 and prints the result.